 The intricacies of past lives of gurus should not interfere with steady practice of meditation and wisdom.

-The Americanised guru Paramahansa Yogananda (1893-1952) told several disciples that he had been the polyandric Arjuna of the Bhagavad Gita (and many wives and concubines also), and the mutilating, greedy and murderous William the Conqueror, the writer William Shakespeare, and others.
+And Yogananda also told several disciples that he had been the wife-sharing Arjuna of the Bhagavad Gita (with many other wives and concubines also), and the mutilating, greedy and murderous William the Conqueror, the writer William Shakespeare, and others.
 Also, in the Yogananda biography by Sailendra Dasgupta, Yogananda tells that in one life he had been a vicious, murderous desert marauder, and shivered even when he told it.
-(Dasgupta 2006:112)
+(Dasgupta 2006:112; Williamson 2011, )

 Now, Yogananda himself did not say "I was a wife-sharer, a mutilating tyrant, and Sir Henry Neville."
 But he feared himself!
 We are not all like that, or tellers of unproved tales like that.
 And fame is not necessarily good or a lot.
 Nor are oddities of the faith.
 Here is an example: